Attention

 Using a container to compile a model

 To build a model within a container, the container must have the compiler and all required libraries and library headers.
-An easy way to accomplish this, is to launch an interactive shell in the container, and build the model as is typilcally done on any system.
+An easy way to accomplish this is to launch an interactive shell in the container, then build the model as is typically done on any system.

 Using a container to run a parallel job